A fire advisory remains in effect for the Edson Forest Area. We urge everyone to use caution when working and recreating outdoors.

 EDSON FOREST AREA FIRE DANGER RATING

-The wildfire danger in the Edson Forest Area remains MODERATE.
+The wildfire danger in the Edson Forest Area is now HIGH.

 EDSON FOREST AREA WILDFIRE UPDATE